Position title: Graduate Student

-Marianna is a first-year doctoral candidate in Cultural Anthropology.
-Her research interests focus on decolonial feminist politics in popular music of the French “banlieue”, and cultural heritage legislation related to protest music.
 She holds a B.A. in both French and Music from UC Berkeley.
 As an undergraduate, she spent a semester in Bordeaux, France, where she researched the popular music of the French “Balance Ton Porc” movement.
 Before starting at UW-Madison, she spent a year in Bologna, Italy, where she researched Italian cultural heritage policy, popular music, and national identity at the University of Bologna.
-She is an avid piano player and has worked as a piano instructor for the past 3 years.
+She is also a pianist and has worked as a piano instructor for the past 4 years.